thewca/wca-regulations/wca-regulations.md

         - H1b1) The competitor may signal the end of the solve at any time.
 If and when the time limit is reached, the judge stops the attempt and the attempt is then scored; the time limit for the attempt counts as the original recorded time.
     - H1d) Time penalties for the puzzles of the attempt are cumulative.
     - H1e) If a competitor accidentally applies any moves to one or more puzzles during the memorization phase, those puzzles may be considered unsolved at the end of the attempt (instead of immediately disqualifying the entire attempt), at the discretion of the WCA Delegate.

+## <article-Y><temporary-regulations><temporaryregulations> Article Y: Temporary Regulations

+- Y1) Additional regulations that supersede all other regulations are described below.
+These regulations are meant to complement the [Competition Safety Policy](https://www.worldcubeassociation.org/documents/policies/external/Competition%20Safety.pdf).
+- Y2) Definitions:
+    - Y2a) Attendee: Any person who attends a WCA Competition, including competitors, officials and guests.
+    - Y2b) Fixed seating: A competition method in which a competitor does all of their attempts in a round at the same solving station.
+- Y3) Besides what is required in [Regulation 2a](regulations:regulation:2a), if deemed necessary by the WCA Delegate and announced clearly before the competition, an attendee may be required to meet one or more of the following requirements:
+    - Y3a) Wear a face mask inside the competition venue.
+    - Y3b) Not to have come in contact with a person with COVID-19 for at least 14 days before the competition.
+    - Y3c) Not to have COVID-19 nor to feel COVID-19 symptoms (as determined by the [World Health Organization](https://www.who.int/)) for at least 14 days before the competition.
+    - Y3d) Comply with other reasonable safety measures sanctioned by the World Health Organization or by local governments.
+- Y4) All competitors and officials should bring their own pen to the competition.
+- Y5) Judges may bring their own stopwatch or phone for timing inspection, which should be checked by the WCA Delegate.
+- Y6) Environment:
+    - Y6a) If deemed necessary by the WCA Delegate, the competition area must not have a Competitors Area.
+    - Y6b) Competitors should refrain from touching the surface of the solving station when they are not in the process of an official attempt.
+- Y7) Competing procedures that supersede [Article A](regulations:article:A), [B](regulations:article:B), and [H](regulations:article:H) are described below.
+These procedures do not apply to [Article E](regulations:article:E), Fewest Moves Solving.
+    - Y7a) Competitions should use fixed seating (see [Regulation Y2b](regulations:regulation:Y2b)).
+    - Y7b) The judge should avoid touching the puzzle at all times.
+Exception: for Clock, the judge should pick up the puzzle to verify both faces are solved.
+    - Y7c) Scrambling:
+        - Y7c1) When called for a round, after disinfecting their puzzles, the competitor submits the puzzle, in its solved state, to the scrambler.
+The competitor then waits at their assigned solving station.
+    - Y7d) Inspection:
+        - Y7d1) The judge asks the competitor to prepare the timer by turning it on and resetting if necessary.
+The competitor then turns the timer on and resets it if necessary.
+The judge should avoid touching the timer at all times.
+    - Y7e) Recording results:
+        - Y7e1) The competitor must check the recorded result, and sign (or initial) the score sheet with their own pen to acknowledge that the result is correct, complete, properly formatted, and clearly readable.
+This finishes the attempt.
+        - Y7e2) The competitor should not touch the score sheet.
+    - Y7f) After finishing the attempt, if there are more attempts to be done, the competitor must place the puzzle inside the cover.